STBoyden/ocean/README.md

-    c++_compiler, cxx_compiler      Prints the compiler being used for the C++ project. c_compiler                      Prints the compiler being used for the C project. compiler, current_compiler      Prints the current compiler being used for the project. lang, language                  Prints the current language of the project. lib_dirs, library_directories   Prints the library directories that would be searched by the linker. libs, libraries                 Prints the libraries being compiled with the project. name                            Prints the name of the project. object_dir                      Prints the object output directory.
+    c++_compiler, cxx_compiler      Prints the compiler being used for the C++ project. c_compiler                      Prints the compiler being used for the C project. compiler, current_compiler      Prints the current compiler being used for the project. flags                           Prints the flags of the current compiler. lang, language                  Prints the current language of the project. lib_dirs, library_directories   Prints the library directories that would be searched by the linker. libs, libraries                 Prints the libraries being compiled with the project.
+    name                            Prints the name of the project. object_dir                      Prints the object output directory.
     source_dir                      Prints the source code directory.